Additionally PRP has cosmetic use, such as hair loss, wrinkle reduction, and tightening of skin.

 Platelet rich plasma is FDA approved for use in orthopedic surgeries as an additive to bone grafts to promote healing.
 PRP’s use for tendinitis, osteoarthritis, and other chronic pain is not FDA approved, but considered “off-label”, which is authorized when appropriate.
 Given the high cost to get an FDA approval, it is likely PRP’s use for chronic pain will remain “off-label.”

 Does insurance cover PRP treatment?
 What is the cost of PRP injections?

 Health insurance fully covers the evaluation visit before the PRP injection for chronic pain.
-Insurance does not cover the cost of the injection - this will be done on a second visit, and the typical cost of PRP joint injection is $800 (as of 08/01/2021).
+Insurance does not cover the cost of the injection, which will be done on the second visit.
+The cost of PRP injection starts at $590 (as of 12/01/2022).